-“Just call it, friendo”.
-Without a doubt one of the Coen Brothers’ best, No Country For Old Men builds on the sturdy foundation of Cormac McCarthy’s prose with the best possible materials at their disposal: three loveable protagonists in Kelly Macdonald, Josh Brolin and Tommy Lee Jones and one utterly sinister performance from Javier Bardem as one of the best villains ever put to screen, Anton Chigurh.
+Without a doubt one of the Coen Brothers’ best, No Country For Old Men builds on the sturdy foundation of Cormac McCarthy’s prose with the best possible materials at their disposal: three lovable protagonists in Kelly Macdonald, Josh Brolin and Tommy Lee Jones and one utterly sinister performance from Javier Bardem as one of the best villains ever put to screen, Anton Chigurh.

 17. Mad Max Fury Road Black & Chrome

 When George Miller released the iconic Fury Road on Bluray, he gave fans one big reason to buy physical media for the first time in yonkers: the Black & Chrome edition.
-Black & Chrome doesn’t replace the sun-drenched colour pallete of the original, but it helps highlight just how meticulate Miller was with every frame of this masterpiece.
+Black & Chrome doesn’t replace the sun-drenched colour palette of the original, but it helps highlight just how meticulous Miller was with every frame of this masterpiece.

 18. The Gift